OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedClinicalDataTables/CONDITION_OCCURRENCE.md

     * Diagnoses or problems recorded in an EHR.
   * The Stop Reason indicates why a Condition is no longer valid with respect to the purpose within the source data.
 Typical values include "Discharged", "Resolved", etc.  Note that a Stop Reason does not necessarily imply that the condition is no longer occurring.
   * Condition source codes are typically ICD-9-CM, Read or ICD-10 diagnosis codes from medical claims or discharge status/visit diagnosis codes from EHRs.
+  * Presently, there is no designated vocabulary, domain, or class that represents condition status.
+The following concepts from SNOMED are recommended:
+    * Admitting diagnosis: 4203942
+    * Final diagnosis: 4230359 – should also be used for ‘Discharge diagnosis’
+    * Preliminary diagnosis: 4033240